biocad/anbase/README.md

 ## `data` folder

-Every complex in the abase has its own subfolder in the `data` folder.
+Every complex in the anbase has its own subfolder in the `data` folder.
 Complex's subfolder's name is equal to the corresponding **comp_name**.